-The CBFM will open as scheduled on Sunday, May 31st and we have worked closely with our State and County officials to ensure an environment that is as welcoming and safe as possible.
+The CBFM opened as scheduled on Sunday, May 31st and we have worked closely with our State and County officials to ensure an environment that is as welcoming and safe as possible.
 We are planning to include hand washing and sanitizing stations for customers, eliminate sampling, increase vendor spacing and add Senior Shopping Hours for our most vulnerable citizens.
 We are also working on developing an online marketplace with quick pick-up or delivery options for those that cannot attend the market.

 Due to COVID-19 concerns, we have found it necessary to cancel both our Sprouts Booth and our Community Outreach Booths this season.
 The Sprouts Booth was traditionally a space reserved for local children to sell their handcrafted goods, and our Community Outreach Booths were offered to area non-profits to inform the public about their organizations.
 Unfortunately, these types of additions to the market have been deemed non-essential and are therefore not allowed this season.
 Additionally, we were required to cut all vendors not offering goods or services classified as essential.
 For the 2020 market season, vendors have been prioritized in the following order:

 Value-added foods and ready to eat foods that are packaged for consumption off-premises; and